 AATG National German Exam

 The American Association of Teachers of German (AATG) offers four levels of tests called the National German Examination (NGE).
-We provide our students in our classes “Youth Grade 5+ Beginner/ Intermediate” (Novato and Santa Rosa), “Youth Grade 6-8 Exam Prep”, and “Youth Grade 9+ Exam Prep” with the opportunity to take NGE Level 1-4.
+We provide our middle and high school students with the opportunity to take NGE Level 2-4.
 These tests are comprised of multiple-choice questions about reading and listening comprehension, and are scored on a national basis.
-All students scoring at or above the 70th percentile nationwide are honored at a yearly ceremony at Berkeley or Stanford University, and can potentially win a summer study trip to Germany through the AATG.
+All students scoring at or above the 70th percentile nationwide are honored at a yearly ceremony and can potentially win a summer study trip to Germany through the AATG.

-The NGE is administered at our school in December/January (Level 2-4) and April (Level 1).
+The NGE is administered at our school in December/January (Level 2-4).
 Students will learn how they scored within a few weeks.
 There is no cost to the student to take the NGE.

 Internationale Vergleichsarbeit A1, A2